alephgamma/provision-postfix-vmail-venv/README.md

 For those of us that learn better by seeing, the image below is for visualization.
 ![alt text](https://github.com/alephgamma/provision-postfix-vmail-venv/blob/master/postfix-vmail.png?raw=true)

-## 2. Create the virtual environment
+## 2. Create, configure and enable the virtual environment

 * Make the virtualenv on the control-node
   - mkvirtualenv **YOUR-PROJECT**
+* Configure the $HOME/.virtualenvs/provision-postfix-vmail-venv/bin/postactivate environment
   - postactivate exports the environment variables:
     - DOMAIN
     - IP